 Here’s what you absolutely must have ready:

 Your exact business name as it appears on signage.
-Apple’s particularly strict about this – if your sign says “Joe’s Pizza” but you’re registered as “Joseph’s Pizzeria Ltd,” expect delays.
+Apple is particularly strict about this.
+If your sign says “Joe’s Pizza” but you’re registered as “Joseph’s Pizzeria Ltd,” expect delays.
 They want consistency across all touchpoints.

 A physical address that can be verified.
 Virtual offices won’t cut it.
-Apple actually cross-references addresses with multiple databases to ensure legitimacy.
+Apple cross-references addresses with multiple databases to confirm legitimacy.
 Post office boxes?
 Forget about it.
 They want real locations where customers can actually visit.

 Accurate operating hours, including holiday schedules.
 This sounds basic, but according to research on directory benefits, incorrect hours are the number one complaint from directory users.
-Apple takes this seriously – they’ll actually test your listed hours by calling during off-peak times.
+Apple takes this seriously and will test your listed hours by calling during off-peak times.

 At least one phone number that connects directly to your business.
 No call centres, no automated services that don’t mention your business name.
-They want to ensure customers can actually reach you.
+They want to be sure customers can actually reach you.

 Myth: You need a Mac or iPhone to manage Apple Maps listings.